-"Students will discuss their achievements, their attendance, their behaviour and what extra-curricular activities they have taken part in."
+"Students will discuss their achievements, attendance, behaviour and what enrichment activities they have taken part in."

 Character Education

 What is Character?

 The DfE define Character as 'a set of positive personal traits, dispositions and virtues that inform motivation and guide conduct so that students reflect wisely, learn eagerly, behave with integrity and co-operate consistently well with others.
 This gives students the qualities they need to flourish in our society.'
 The Maltby Academy Key Drivers are the conduit for realising this definition.